openstack-archive/boartty/CONTRIBUTING.rst

   messages or comments) and navigating back intuitive (it matches expectations set by the web browsers).

-* Support a wide variety of Gerrit installations.
-The initial development of Gertty is against the OpenStack project's Gerrit, and many of the features are intended to help its developers with their workflow, however, those features should be implemented in a generic way so that the system does not require a specific Gerrit configuration.
+* Support a wide variety of Storyboard installations.
+The initial development of Boartty is against the OpenStack project's Storyboard, and many of the features are intended to help its developers with their workflow, however, those features should be implemented in a generic way so that the system does not require a specific Storyboard configuration.